-Students are required to complete fifty-one (51) semester credit hours selected from the BBA Foundation.
+Students are required to complete fifty (50) semester credit hours in the BBA Foundation.
 These courses are fundamental to understanding the commercial world and developing sound business skills.

 BBA Foundation courses are to be taken in each of a student's four years at the University.
-Courses beginning with the number 1 are suggested for freshmen (e.g. BA110); 2 for sophomores (e.g. BA260); 3 for juniors (e.g. BA320); and 4 for seniors (e.g. BA440).
+Courses beginning with the number 1 are suggested for freshmen (e.g. BA110); 2 for sophomores (e.g. BA260); 3 for juniors (e.g. BA220); and 4 for seniors (e.g. BA440).
 During the senior year, after having completed most of the General Education and Foundation coursework, students take courses that challenge the fundamental concepts learned.
+In BA410 students apply basic understanding of economics and business to managerial decision making.
 In BA441 Operations and Project Management, BA481 Practical Applications in Small Business/Entrepreneurship BA482 Business/Research Internship, students prepare for the practice of business.
-They work on projects, meet practicing professionals, and enhance their understanding of how organizations operate.
-In the capstone BA480 Business Strategy and Policy, students examine business problems from a general management perspective, use and integrate concepts from different functional perspectives, develop strategy, make strategic decisions, and analyze the factors that affect the ability of a business to execute its strategy.
+They work projects. meet practicing professionals, and enhance their understanding of how organizations operate.
+In the BA480 Business Strategy and Policy capstone course, students examine business problems from a general management perspective, use and integrate concepts from different functional perspectives, develop strategy, make strategic decisions, and analyze the factors that affect the ability of a business to execute its strategy.